Sheaves, principal bundles, and \v{C}ech cohomology for diffeological spaces: Introduction

 The sections of the paper are organized as follows: in Section~\ref{s:diffeology}, we give a brief overview of diffeological spaces along with various constructions of them that will be used throughout the paper.
 In Section~\ref{s:sheaves}, we give a definition and some basic properties of sheaves over diffeological spaces.
 In Section~\ref{s:cech}, we define \v{C}ech cohomology for sheaves over a diffeological space.
 In Section~\ref{s:bundles}, we prove the main theorem of the paper: that principal $G$-bundles of an abelian diffeological group $G$ are classified by the degree 1 \v{C}ech cohomology of the sheaf of smooth $G$-valued functions.
 We also show that there is a (non-natural) bijection between $\check{H}^1(X,G)$ and certain groupoid actions on the nebula of a sufficiently ``good'' generating family of $X$; see Corollary~\ref{c:contr gen fam}.
 Finally, in Section~\ref{s:apps}, we give applications and some examples: we recover the classical picture in the case that $X$ is a smooth manifold and $G$ a Lie group, we look at the case of $X$ an irrational torus (an example not captured by the classical topological theory), and consider a relationship between group cohomology and principal $\RR$-bundles, as well as a potential generalization of the notion of ``fineness'' for a sheaf.
 We also reproduce the classical result that \v{C}ech cohomology is the right derived functor of the global sections functor.
+This is combined with the results of the earlier subsections to obtain for a general irrational torus $T=\RR/\Gamma$ (where $\Gamma$ is a diffeologically discrete subgroup of $\RR$), the principal $T$-bundles over an orbit space of a proper Lie groupoid $X$ are classified by $\check{H}^2(X,\Gamma)$ (see Corollary~\ref{c:derived functor}).
+This section ends with the aforementioned comparison with \cite{PIZCech}.